chriscareycode/doomguy-css/README.md

 # doomguy-css

-Doomguy as a CSS sprite for your project
+Doomguy from the video game Doom (1993) as a CSS sprite for your project.

 ![Doomguy Animation](doomguy-animation.gif?raw=true "doomguy Animation")

-26 frames of animation, so you can change that doomguy1 up to doomguy26
+26 frames of animation, so you can change that doomguy1 up to doomguy26.

 Doomguy is 48px wide and 64px in height.